 - c.
 The decision maker shall: - (1) Not wait until the employee submits written confirmation to process an oral request for reasonable accommodation. - (2) Upon learning of the possibility of a reasonable accommodation request, from any source, follow-up with the employee or applicant who may need the accommodation. - 3.
 TIME FRAMES FOR PROCESSING REQUESTS.
-The deadlines listed in this instruction are internal management direction and goals.
+The deadlines listed in this Instruction are internal management direction and goals.
 They do not create any right of action for employees. - a.
-If a request can be processed by the decision maker without medical information and procured using a government purchase card, the decision maker shall make all reasonable efforts to process the request and when approved, provide the accommodation within 21 calendar days from the date the decision maker receives the request. - b.
+The time limit for either providing or denying an accommodation starts as soon as the accommodation is first requested. - b.
+If a request can be processed by the decision maker without medical information and procured using a government purchase card, the decision maker shall make all reasonable efforts to process the request and when approved, provide the accommodation no later than 21 calendar days from the date the request was made. - c.
 The requester shall notify the decision maker if the request is related to a time-sensitive event, such as the need for an interpreter or job coach for an unscheduled meeting or a meeting/interview scheduled with short notice.
-In such cases, the decision maker will make all reasonable efforts to expedite the request. - c.
-If the decision maker, in coordination with the LER Specialist, determines that a request requires medical documentation, the decision maker shall request the information as soon as possible and shall make all reasonable efforts to process the request and, if approved, provide the accommodation within 36 calendar days from the date the decision maker receives the request for reasonable accommodation.
-DFAS will not be expected to adhere to this timeline if the requestor does not provide necessary documentation in a timely manner. - d.
-When extenuating circumstances delay a decision on a request or provision of reasonable accommodation, the decision maker shall notify and update the requester of the reason for the delay and, when possible, the approximate date on which a decision or provision of the reasonable accommodation is expected. - e.
+In such cases, the decision maker will make all reasonable efforts to expedite the request. - d.
+If the decision maker, in coordination with the LER Specialist, determines that a request requires medical documentation, the decision maker shall request the information as soon as possible and shall make all reasonable efforts to process the request and, if approved, provide the accommodation no later than 36 calendar days after the date the request was made.
+DFAS will not be expected to adhere to this timeline if the requester does not provide necessary documentation in a timely manner. - e.
+When extenuating circumstances delay a decision on a request or provision of reasonable accommodation, the decision maker shall notify and update the requester of the reason for the delay and, when possible, the approximate date on which a decision or provision of the accommodation is expected.
+When all the facts and circumstances known by the Agency make it reasonably likely that the requester will be entitled to an accommodation, but the accommodation cannot be provided immediately, the Agency will provide an interim accommodation that allows the requester to perform some or all of the essential functions of the job. - f.
 If there is a delay in providing an accommodation either due to a delay in medical documentation or other extenuating circumstances, the decision maker must investigate and coordinate with the LER Specialist to determine whether temporary measures can be taken to assist the employee.
-If temporary measures are implemented, the requester must be notified of the temporary nature of the accommodation provided. - f.
-Where a particular reasonable accommodation can be provided in less than the maximum amount of time permitted by this instruction, failure to provide the accommodation in a prompt manner may result in a violation of the Rehabilitation Act.
+If temporary measures are implemented, the requester must be notified of the temporary nature of the accommodation provided.

+g.
+Where a particular reasonable accommodation can be provided in less than the maximum amount of time permitted by this Instruction, failure to provide the accommodation in a prompt manner may result in a violation of the Rehabilitation Act.